nerlihmax/nerlihmax/README.md

 - Typescript
 - Node.js
 - Python
-- Dart
 - Basic skills in Java, C
 - trying my best with Rust
-- (interested in Haskell and Closure)
+- (interested in Closure and Elixir)
-- Like functional programming concepts, using fp-ts, ts-pattern, rambda and other functional libraries in all my js projects

 ### Frontend